 Europe Direct, Europe in your neighbourhood

 The Europe Direct information centres are an initiative of the European Commission.
-Set up in 1997 in cooperation with the FPS Foreign Affairs, most of these centres operate in the provinces and receive support from the provincial authorities.
+Set up in 1997 in cooperation with the FPS Foreign Affairs, most of these centres are operated by a host structure established within a province/community/region from which they also receive support.

 -